ZacharyGeurts/AMOURANTHRTX/README.md

 I would be taking a 1/3rd to their 2/3rd as far as distribution ratio.
 If they do not like my stealing their brand, they can come to Michigan and stream the firing.
 https://www.twitch.tv/AMOURANTH
+If you need help with your project, it's Grok, not me.

 **Other work**
 Results are used with Non-uniform rational basis splines, a mathematical model that is representing curves and surfaces.